balazs-bamer/UDBGraph/README.md

 UpscaleDB records have 64-bit unsigned keys, incremented as new records are inserted.
 The initial value is determined during database open, so counting continues where it was last time suspended.
 The extreme bit width assures no overlap in general use.

+#### Edge lists in nodes

+Nodes store three sets of connecting edge keys:
+* Incoming edge
+* Outgoing edge
+* Undirected edge

+Managing these sets must be efficient for just a few edges as well as for thousands of edges.
+I implement a growable open-addressing hash table for each set.
+The hash table algorithm is designed such that
+* It uses space more efficiently than linked-list hash tables.
+* It uses double hashing to distribute the keys as evenly as possible - this implies the hash table size to be a prime.
+These primes are pre-calculated and placed along the geometric series a[n] = 2^(1/4 + n/2).
+* If no reallocation occours, adding or removing a key involves at most two UpscaleDB records.
+This is very important since every edge insertion or deletion involves two node modifications.
+* Deleted keys are marked as deleted to speed up average operation.
+* Reallocation occurs if
+  * the sum of used + deleted entries exceed a limit.
+  * if the number of deleted entries exceed the used.
+* Reallocation happens by inserting or removing whole records from the hash table such that the begin and end offset inside a record remains the same.
+This method saves the other hash tables and the payload from expensive relocation.
+This is even true for the minimal hash table with currently 5 buckets.
+* Initially each hash table has 5 buckets only.
+This lets nodes store a few edges and a short payload in only one record.

+The hash algorithm skeleton is implemented in _openaddressing.cpp_.

 ### Operations and inner status management

 All user actions ar designed such that first the library makes sure that every involved graph element is accessible (not locked by other transactions and the user has appropriate permissions).
 If this check succeeds, only then starts the phase changing inner status of the library and the graph element instances.
-In this phase only UpscaleDB exceptions may sign fatal errors.
+In this phase only UpscaleDB exceptions may signal fatal errors.

 All graph element instances maintain two record chains.
 One of them holds the original record contents before the transaction, the other the result of modification(s) during the transactions.
 For better performance, it is possible to read and write these partially, so leaving edge arrays and / or payload off when only the beginning is interesting.